 2) If the result code is REJECTED, the request has not been fulfilled.

-3)
+3) [3043] If the result code is COUNTER, AP decides to counter the request and sets values carried in the Quiet Period Response frame which are different from the Quiet Period Request frame.

 c) When the scheduled quiet time periods arrive, the responder AP may transmit a Quiet Time Period Setup frame including Quiet Time Period Setup element.
 Only HE STA(#6793) which supports the operation indicated by the Vendor Specific Service Identifier field of the Quiet Time Period Setup element may(#5744) transmit frames in the quiet time period.
 The responder AP shall set the Quiet Period Duration field of Quiet Time Period Setup frame to a(#6813) value no larger than indicated in Quiet Period Duration field of the Quiet Time Period Request element sent by the requester HE STA.

+[6815] Notes: AP is not required to transmit Quiet Time Period Setup frame when a scheduled quiet time periods arrives.
+The interference mitigation protocol is to provide an AP a tool to mitigate interference.
+How or whether AP will transmit Quiet Time Period Setup frame when a scheduled quiet time periods arrives is not in the scope of this specification.